 Narcissists may change their name to something unusual or wacky, just for attention.
 But even if it’s a regular name, a change still gets tongues wagging.

 Narcissists may also revel in people getting their new name wrong.
 Giving them the chance to scold them for making mistakes.
 And allowing them to enjoy watching people walk on egg shells around them.
+Worried they may slip up and call them the wrong name.

 Grandiosity